nadavmatalon/great_book_of_walkthroughs/README.md

 For general referece, I attached a partial example under "ror_new_project_Nadav" in the walkthroughs folder (though please bear in mind that it is still in very much in raw form and will require more editing, tweaking & formatting before it's complete).

+(5) For now, please use .md file formats for the walkthroughs.

-(5) In terms of content the most important thing is to keep to the "step-by-step" paradigm.
+(6) In terms of content the most important thing is to keep to the "step-by-step" paradigm.

-(6) Try to provide succinct yet specific information about where each step is taken (terminal, browser, etc - in projects with a large number of files this will be particularly helpful).
+(7) Try to provide succinct yet specific information about where each step is taken (terminal, browser, etc - in projects with a large number of files this will be particularly helpful).
 Another example is adding a link-pointer to the Github repository of a Gem when the latter is to be included in the Gemfile.

-(7) Try to offer a clear distinction between essential steps & optional ones.
+(8) Try to offer a clear distinction between essential steps & optional ones.

-(8) A possilble way to write a walkthrough is simply to follow one of the many available screen-casts and iterate each of the steps as they come.
+(9) A possilble way to write a walkthrough is simply to follow one of the many available screen-casts and iterate each of the steps as they come.
 In this context, some subsequent editing might be needed in order to make the content generic so that it'll be useful for other project as well.

-(9) Another possiblity is to pair up for a few hours and write a walkthrough on a chosen subject together.
+(10) Another possiblity is to pair up for a few hours and write a walkthrough on a chosen subject together.

-(10) The question of how to incorporate testing in these basic walkthroughs is a tricky subject.
+(11) The question of how to incorporate testing in these basic walkthroughs is a tricky subject.
 One approach could be to initially leave testing aside and later create a complementary doc to accompany the main walkthrough in which a list possible tests is given.
 Another approach may be to combine the testing with the walkthrough itself (the difficulty here is that it may requires constant switching and changing between sublime, terminal and the browser and therefore become very hard to write up succinctly).
 Hopefully we'll come up with good ways of do this as we go along.

 (12) There isn't a specific timeline for all this, but given that it should only take a few hours to write a walkthrough, plus the fact that they'll be very useful to all of us in the next few weeks, it'd be great if we could create as many of them as we can in the comming days.